 AWS helps NHSX launch COVID-19 response platform for critical public services

-In the UK, we are helping to provide infrastructure and technology to enable NHSX - a joint unit between the Department of Health and Social Care, NHS England, and NHS Improvement - to quickly and securely launch a Covid-19 response platform for critical public services.
+We are also helping to provide infrastructure and technology to enable NHSX - a joint unit between the Department of Health and Social Care, NHS England and NHS Improvement - to quickly and securely launch a Covid-19 response platform for critical public services.
 AWS is providing the underlying infrastructure technology that will enable the NHS to aggregate information from across the NHS and other partner organisations.
-NHSX is leading this project to provide more accurate visibility on factors including occupancy levels at specific hospitals, capacity of A&E departments, and waiting times to inform and coordinate a national response to Covid-19.
+NHSX are leading this project to provide more accurate visibility on factors including visibility into hospital occupancy levels, emergency room capacity, and patient wait times to inform and coordinate a national response to Covid-19.
 This information will lead to a better understanding of how the coronavirus is spreading, when and where the healthcare system will face most strain, and which interventions are proving more effective than others in helping to mitigate the crisis - helping the NHS to decide where best to allocate resources.
-Read more.